jtalborough/roo-code-memory-bank/system-prompt-commit.md

   - Added unit tests for the new calculation logic
   ```

+## Advanced Git Operations
+- **Merge**: Combine changes from different branches
+- **Rebase**: Reapply commits on top of another branch
+- **Subtree**: Manage projects within a project
+- **Cherry-pick**: Apply specific commits from one branch to another
+- **Stash**: Temporarily store changes to apply later

 ## Notes
 - Ensure that each commit message is clear and easy to understand
 - Follow the project's commit conventions consistently
 - Document any breaking changes in the commit message
+- Always create task branches from the default branch
+- Fetch latest changes before creating new branches